Gaza war (part 4) - Israel's quiet turnaround

 162 Div.
 Part of Israel’s Southern command.
 Comprises the 84th (Givati) and 933rd (Nahal) Infantry brigades, 5th (reserve) infantry and 401 Armored brigade.

 2 of its brigades, the 84th (Givati) and the 401 Armored (Iron Trails) are retained in the Gaza strip for continued combat.
-They occupy the centre of the Gaza strip, cutting the strip in 2.
+They occupy the centre of the Gaza strip, cutting the strip in two.
 This division lost 109 men killed.
-65 of those killed are in the 2 brigades that continue to fight, which might indicate the doubtful quality of the reserve 5th brigade and the Nahal brigade, which lost 2 Battalion commanders among its 34 men killed.
+65 of those killed are in the two brigades that continue to fight, which might indicate the doubtful quality of the reserve 5th brigade and the Nahal brigade, which lost two Battalion commanders among its 34 men killed.
 The Nahal and 5th brigade will probably be held in reserve, as there is no mention of them being deployed outside the Gaza area

 252 (Reserve) division.
 Comprising 12th and 16th Infantry brigades and 10 and 14th Armored